sandyol55/Ropey-Cam/README.md

 	./Ropey-Cam.py

 #### Alternatively
-*There are only two files required to use Ropey-Cam, the python script Ropey-Cam.py and its configuration file ropey.ini.
-So instead of cloning the whole repository, simply browse to [this location](https://github.com/sandyol55/Ropey-Cam) and open those files then copy or download them and to a Ropey-Cam directory within the /home/users directory on the target local machine.
+*There are only two files required to use Ropey-Cam, the python script Ropey-Cam.py, and its configuration file ropey.ini.
+So instead of cloning the whole repository, simply browse to [this location](https://github.com/sandyol55/Ropey-Cam) and open the files, then copy or download them to a Ropey-Cam directory within the /home/users directory on the target local machine.
 Then proceed to run the file as above.
 If necessary make file executable with*

 ` chmod +x Ropey-Cam.py`